 Notable amongst the family at this time was Richard Barre (fl.
 1170-1202), an English ecclesiastic and judge who acted as the envoy of Henry II to the papal court, both shortly before and immediately after the murder of Thomas Becket.
 On the first occasion he was the bearer of a haughty and even minatory message from the king demanding that the pope should absolve all those who had been excommunicated by the Archbishop of Canterbury.
 The mission, it need hardly be said, failed of its object.
 The letter from Alexander III to the Archbishop of York, which Foss connects with it...

 Migration of the Obarr family to Ireland

 Some of the Obarr family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Obarr family to the New World and Oceana
+Migration of the Obarr family

 The North American colonies beckoned, with their ample land and opportunity as their freedom from the persecution suffered by so many Clan families back home.
 Many Scots even fought against England in the American War of Independence to gain this freedom.
 Recently, clan societies have allowed the ancestors of these brave Scottish settlers to rediscover their familial roots.
 Among them: Roger Barr, who settled in Virginia in 1655; Robt Barr, who came to New England in 1718; Gabriel Barr, who came to New Hampshire in 1720; George Barr, who settled in Maryland in 1761.